LLNL/UEDGE/README.md

 # UEDGE
 A 2D time-dependent fluid simulation code of plasma and neutrals in magnetic fusion devices.
 ## Brief description
-UEDGE is an interactive suite of physics packages using the BASIS or Python scripting systems.
+UEDGE is an interactive suite of physics packages using the Python or BASIS scripting systems.
-UEDGE was initiated in the early 1990's as a collaborative project between LLNL, INEL, and SNL to exploit implicit time-advancement methods for 2D plasma and neutral transport in the edge region of magnetic fusion devices [Rognlien 1992, Smith 1995].
-The code is written in Fortran and has used the BASIS scripting system since its inception that provides a powerful interactive steering and diagnostic capability.
-As Python has developed, it provides many of the features of BASIS plus a larger set of capabilities.
-Thus, the first UEDGE Python capability was developed in 2007, which was then further developed under the FACETS SciDAC project [Cary 2008, McCourt 2012].
-Most recently, a standalone Python UEDGE has been made available (see the INSTALL instructions above).

-The plasma is described by time-dependent 2D plasma fluid equations that include equations for density, velocity, ion temperature, electron temperature, electrostatic potential, and in the edge region of a magnetic fusion energy confinement device.
-Fluid equations are also used to describe the neutral gas components in the edge region, and coupling to Monte Carlo neutrals is possible, but is not the common mode of simulation.
-Slab, cylindrical, and toroidal geometries are all options, and closed and open magnetic field-line regions are included.
+The original (circa 2007) Python version was further developed under the FACETS SciDAC project [Cary 2008, McCourt 2012].
+The plasma is described by time-dependent 2D plasma fluid equations that include equations for density, velocity, ion temperature, electron temperature, electrostatic potential, and gas density in the edge region of a magnetic fusion energy confinement device. slab, cylindrical, and toroidal geometries are allowed, and closed and open magnetic field-line regions are included.
 Classical transport is assumed along magnetic field lines, and anomalous transport is assumed across field lines.
 Multi-charge state impurities can be included with the corresponding line-radiation energy loss.

 ## Method of solution
 A fully implicit numerical algorithm is used that allows both Newton-like iterations to steady state